HimaniBankar/Projects/README.md

 # Projects

-There are 4 different programs:
+There are 4 different programs :

 1)WordGenerator contains program to find the number of words and number of characters in a string.